mesosphere/mindthegap/README.md

   [--listen-port <listen.port>]
 ```

 Start a Docker registry serving the contents of the image bundle.
-Note that he Docker registry will
+Note that the Docker registry will
 be in read-only mode to reflect the source of the data being a static tarball so pushes to this
 registry will fail.